 The Atmospheric Infrared Sounder, AIRS, flying on a NASA weather and climate research satellite called Aqua, is the first spaceborne instrument designed specifically to measure the most critical global climate change indicators.
-AIRS' cutting edge technology allows it to measure the amounts of water vapor and greenhouse gases with remarkable precision and accuracy.
-As a result, we are now beginning to gather data from space of the quality that will allow us to address many of the scientific questions related to Earth's climate and global change in the atmosphere.
+AIRS' cutting edge technology allows it to measure air temperature and the amounts of water vapor and greenhouse gases with remarkable precision and accuracy.
+As a result, we are now beginning to gather data from space with the quality that will allow us to address many of the scientific questions related to Earth's climate and global change in the atmosphere.

 Climate Processes and Model Validation